d3x0r/STFRPhysics/MATH.md

 ```

-The shape of the paramters to actually track matters.
+The shape of the parameters to actually track matters.
 A quaternion is itself a second order polynomial that acts on its prior state.
 Every state between before and now is a single state based on the direction,
 so both forward and backward time is continuous; the previous state can always be considered as a delta from 'before' to here and from here into the future.